Strengthening musicians’ health through wellness services and health care grants

 A Benefit for Abby’s Fund for Musicians’ Health Care

-A collaboration of University of Kansas and the Community Health Council of Wyandotte County will be on site Saturday, November 3, from 6 to 10 pm, to offer FREE flu shots, screenings, wellness programs, ACA sign up information, opportunities to discuss heath conditions/concerns and arrange follow up visits.
+Physicians of the University of Kansas will be on site Saturday, November 2, from 6 to 10 pm, to offer FREE flu shots, screenings, wellness programs, ACA sign up information, opportunities to discuss heath conditions/concerns and arrange follow up visits.
 Please contact us to set up an > appointment < or walk ins will be accepted if time allows.
 First priority will be given to musicians, everyone is encouraged to take advantage of these services.

 The Bridge News